diefenbach/django-lfc/docs/general/overview.rst

 Overview
 ========

-LFC is aimed to be small, uncomplicated and fast for both: users and developers.
+LFC - Lightning Fast CMS is a CMS based on Django.
+LFC is aimed to be simple and fast for both: users and developers.

 Content types
 -------------

 Within the core of LFC there is only one :term:`content type`: :term:`Page` (more can be added by 3rd-party developers).

 Sub pages